ziapeltagames/six-winters/docs/TURN_OVERVIEW.md

      * Players may lower discord pool by total resolve of all characters in chosen location
      * Player gives one character in chosen location a condition

-# Timer
+# Progress

 * Draw progress card
-     * If a development or character card is drawn, resolve card and draw again
+     * If a character card is drawn, resolve card and draw again
 * Resolve triggers
-     * Top to bottom: location, obstacle, timer, encounter card draw
+     * Resolve triggers from top to bottom on the card
-     * Triggers apply to cards in the staging area
+     * Triggers apply to any obstacles in play as well as any location the player's characters are at
-     * Triggers for cards at any character's location (including any triggers on the location itself)
+     * Triggers for obstacles
-     * Players may choose the order to resolve triggers
+          * Players may take a condition to defend against obstacles using the listed skill it they are at the same location
+          * Most obstacles in mission staging area move to an occupied location after they apply discord
 * If an encounter card is drawn
      * Event: resolve immediately
+          * Any skill tests must be taken by characters in a mission area
      * Hand: place in hand
      * Location / Attachment / Obstacle: place as directed
+          * Unless otherwise specified, obstacles are placed in the mission staging area

 # Action